 The coroplast is attached to the greenhouse frame via zip ties that are run through small slits cut in the coroplast.

-The finished inner wall of the MMM.
+A finished inner wall of the MMM.
 A perforated PVC pipe distributes fresh, humid air along the shelves, and a drain valve helps control water collection at the base of the pipe.
 Behind the pipe, a wall of corrugated plastic helps distribute light, while also providing insulation to the system.

-Step 3: Prepare the Humidifier
+Step 3: Finish the Humidifier

 In our setup, the pressurized water source was a shut-off valve beneath a utility sink, to which we connected a 2-way splitter that ran one line back up the sink’s faucet, and another to the tote.
 Connecting to a hose would also work, though for any system you will need to determine the appropriate connectors for creating a watertight supply line.